 But hey, there were people who thought Palpatine wasn’t Darth Sidious right up until Revenge of the Sith.
 This time around, fans insisted Rey was either Kylo’s twin (duh, age gap), or Luke’s child with an unknown woman – perhaps Obi-Wan’s daughter!

 ‘Cousins fighting’ never struck me as having the pathos of duelling father and son, but those theories got entrenched, and ‘Reylo’ shippers got attacked (“Yuck – they’re related!”).
+So presumptuous.

 Silly theory #2: Snoke = Darth Plaguies

 When I first saw Return of the Jedi, I couldn’t believe the Emperor got chucked down a shaft.
 Now like the Emperor, Snoke was a powerful Force user.
 Like the Emperor, he was physically damaged and protected by his guards.
 And like the Emperor, he could be killed.
-Yet so many fans thought he was ‘a cool bad guy’ and were more excited by him than Rey and Kylo.
+Yet many fans thought he was ‘a cool bad guy’ and were more excited by him than Rey and Kylo.

 Pet theories – that he was Darth Plagueis and/or a force-sucking vampire from beyond the known galaxy – became canon.
 But the movie was never about Snoke, just like the originals weren’t about Palpatine.
 The story is about Rey and Kylo, and in order for Vader’s heir to reach his capacity to get worse, he had to smoke Snoke.

 I’d buy a ticket for Episode IX for Driver’s performance alone.
 Abrams will be back, book-ending the trilogy, although people hoping he’ll roll back the Reylo romance, or still insisting Rey is a Solo(!) might be in for further disappointment.
 Perhaps there was some explanation for the Kylo-Rey connection held back from Jedi, but I’m not going to hold my breath.